Guards! Guards!: Plot

-A secret monastic order plots to overthrow the Patrician of Ankh-Morpork and install a puppet monarch under the control of the Order.
+A secret monastic order led by one calling himself the Supreme Grand Master, plots to overthrow the Patrician of Ankh-Morpork and install a puppet monarch under the control of the Order.
 They summon a dragon to terrorise the city and plan to have the puppet "slay" the dragon and claim to be the lost heir of the defunct royal house.

-The Night Watch, which is generally seen as both corrupt and incompetent, starts to change with the arrival of idealistic new recruit Carrot Ironfoundersson, a human orphan raised by dwarfish parents.
-When the Librarian of the Unseen University (an orangutan) reports a book of magic stolen, Sam Vimes, Captain of the Night Watch, links the theft to the dragon's appearances.
-The Watch's investigation makes the acquaintance of Lady Sybil Ramkin, who breeds small swamp dragons, and gives an underdeveloped dragon named Errol to the Watch as a mascot.
+The Night Watch, which is generally seen as incompetent, starts to change with the arrival of idealistic new recruit Carrot Ironfoundersson, a human orphan raised by dwarfish parents.
+When the Librarian of the Unseen University reports a book of magic stolen, Sam Vimes, Captain of the Night Watch, links the theft to the dragon's appearances.
+The Watch's investigation makes the acquaintance of Lady Sybil Ramkin, who breeds small swamp dragons, and gives an underdeveloped dragon named Errol to the Watch as a pet.

 At first, the plot works flawlessly.
-The Patrician is ousted in favor of the new king (despite no-one knowing what the new king's name is), but the banished dragon returns and makes itself king, demanding gold and virgin sacrifices, and prepares to wage war against Ankh-Morpork's neighbours for the further acquisition of both (which the citizenry generally seem to approve of).
+The Patrician is ousted in favour of the new king, but the banished dragon returns and makes itself king, demanding gold and virgin sacrifices (for it to eat), and prepares to wage war against Ankh-Morpork's neighbours for the further acquisition of its hoard.
+The dragon puts the Patrician's secretary Lupine Wonse as its mouthpiece against his will.

-Vimes confronts his old childhood friend, the Patrician's Secretary Lupine Wonse, having figured out that he is the Supreme Grand Master, and responsible for the dragon's appearance.
-Vimes is imprisoned in the same cell as the Patrician.
+Vimes confronts Wonse, having figured out that he is the Supreme Grand Master, and responsible for the dragon's appearance.
+Wonse has the palace guards imprison Vimes in the same cell as the Patrician.
 Vimes escapes with the help of the Librarian and runs to rescue Sybil, chosen as the first sacrificed maiden.
 After the remaining Watch fail to kill the king through a 'million-to-one chance' arrowshot, Errol fights it, and knocks it from the sky.
-The assembled crowd closes in to kill the king, and Sybil pleads for the dragon's life.
-Carrot arrests it, but Errol lets it escape.
-The dragon is in fact female, and the battle between them was a courtship ritual.
+The assembled crowd closes in to kill it, and Sybil pleads for the dragon's life.
+Carrot arrests it, but Errol lets it escape with him.
+They find out that the dragon is in fact female, and the battle between them was a courtship ritual.

 Vimes arrests Wonse, as he tries to summon another dragon, telling Carrot to "throw the book at him".
 Wonse falls to his death after the very literal Carrot hits him with a thrown copy of Laws and Ordinances of Ankh-Morpork.

 The Patrician is reinstated as ruler of Ankh-Morpork, and offers the Watch anything they want as a reward.
-They ask only for a modest pay raise, a new tea kettle, and a dartboard.
-However, since the Watch's original station house was destroyed by the dragon, Lady Ramkin donates her childhood home at Pseudopolis Yard to serve as the new one.
-She also proposes marriage to Vimes, who, much to his own surprise, accepts.
+To everyone's surprise, they ask only for a modest pay raise, a new tea kettle, and reluctantly, a dartboard.